deeplook/svglib/tests/README.rst

 Testing
 =======

+WARNING: The description below is outdated, and should be updated to reflect the mroe modern way of running the testsuite using uv and/or the Makefile!

 This folder contains the testsuite for ``svglib``.
 In order to run it before installing the package leave the prefix ``PYTHONPATH=.`` in the commands below.
 Else the testsuite will test an already